Learning objective

 • Ooey-Gooey Sauce Feelings: Intense feelings are normal in these situations.
 Name feelings you have had or are still having.

-• Cool Down Icecream: Stay cool, stay calm.
+• Cool Down Ice-cream: Stay cool, stay calm.
 Write 1 way you could calm your body in this situation.

 • Tough as Nuts: It’s always good to talk to others in these situations.
 Who could you talk to feel better or who did you talk to?

-• Cool Down Icecream: Stay cool, stay calm.
+• Cool Down Ice-cream: Stay cool, stay calm.
 Write one other way you could calm your body in this situation.

 • Bendable Banana: Write the one ‘Not-so-good change’ you have experienced and some of the things you have done to cope (or try to cope) with this change.

-2. Provide each student with a copy of page 2 of the Student Activity Sheet: Deal with it banana split and discuss.
+3. Provide each student with a copy of page 2 of the Student Activity Sheet: Deal with it banana split and discuss.

-3. Students complete the worksheet independently, using one significant change that has occurred in their own family or friendship group.
+4. Students complete the worksheet independently, using one significant change that has occurred in their own family or friendship group.

 3-2-1 Reflection

 1. Have students share their Banana split responses with others in a small group.
-Ask:

-• What are some useful things that people thought or did that helped them cope with a ‘Not so good change’? (their bendable bananas)
+• What are some useful things that people thought, or did that helped them cope with a ‘Not so good change’? (their bendable bananas)

 • What are some useful things people did to calm their bodies down in these situations? (their cool down ice cream)